kubicorn/kubicorn/README.md

 ### Snapshot

 `kubicorn` allows a user to take a snapshot of a Kubernetes cluster, and run the image in any cloud at any time.
-A snapshot is compressed file that will represent intended infrastructure **and** intended application definitions.
+A snapshot is compressed file that will represent intedend infrastructure **and** intended application definitions.
 Take a snap, save a snap, deploy a snap.

 ### Enforce